sfera-labs/strato-pi-max-kernel-module/README.md

     dtoverlay=sdio-pi5

-Optionally, to access the `/sys/class/stratopimax/` files without superuser privileges, create a new group "stratopimax" and set it as the module owner group by adding a **udev** rule:
+Optionally, to access the sysfs interface without superuser privileges, create a new group "stratopimax" and set it as the module owner group by adding a **udev** rule:

     sudo groupadd stratopimax
     sudo cp 99-stratopimax.rules /etc/udev/rules.d/